GriffinSar/Caladonia-Crochet-P1/README.md

 - __Navigation Bar And Logo__

-  - Featured on all four pages, the full responsive navigation bar includes links to the, Home page, Gallery page, Classes page and Contact page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the fully responsive navigation bar includes links to the Home page, Gallery page, Classes page and Contact page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   - Logo is featured on all four pages, it is the brand of the crochet teacher and is used so that the user can recognise this teachers work across social media platforms and pattern websites.
 The logo creates brand recognition.
+  - The Logo is also a link which if clicked will bring the user back to the home page, this is a standard in websites so is included as this will be what the user is expecting.

 ![Nav-Bar](assets/images/read.me/navbar.png)